Home » Negotiating the Realtors Commission

 4) Selling Agent’s Broker

-But if you want to sell for the highest possible price, your Realtor’s® Marketing plan, not their commission, is most important to your bottom line.
+To sell for the highest possible price, your Realtor’s marketing plan, not their commission, is most important to your bottom line.

 Leave a Reply